-Each health indicator was calculated for the Al/AN population and compared with the all race population in this service area (referred to as the general population).
-In instances where local data were unavailable, data from all UIHO service areas combined are presented.
+Each health indicator was calculated for the Al/AN population and compared with the all race population (referred to as the general population).
 Indicators were calculated for a five or six year time period in order to have sufficient data to make more stable estimates and protect individual privacy.
 For all indicators, 95% confidence intervals were calculated.
 A confidence interval is a range of values used to report the uncertainty around an estimate.
 With survey data, the confidence interval also accounts for the difference between a sample from the population and the population itself.
 In small populations estimated rates often have large confidence intervals, which make differences between the groups examined difficult to capture.
 A result is called statistically significant if it is unlikely to have occurred by chance.
 In this report a statistically significant difference was inferred if the confidence intervals of the comparison groups did not overlap.
 Statistically significant differences are noted with an asterisk in the titles of graphs and tables.